-Historically, our equity awards have generally been in the form of stock options.
+Historically, our equity awards have generally been in the form of options to purchase shares of our common stock.
 We typically grant stock options to each of our named executive officers upon commencement of employment, annually in conjunction with our review of individual performance or in connection with a promotion or as a special incentive.
-We may also grant additional awards from time to time to our named executed officers to reward demonstrated leadership and performance, align our named executive officers' interests with those of our stockholders, retain our named executive officers through the term of the awards, maintain competitive levels of executive equity incentive compensation, and motivate our named executive officers for outstanding future performance.
+We may also grant additional awards from time to time to our named executed officers to reward demonstrated leadership and performance, align our named executive officers' interests with those of our stockholders, retain our named executive officers through the term of the awards, maintain competitive levels of executive equity incentive compensation and motivate our named executive officers for outstanding future performance.

 All stock options granted to our named executive officers are approved by our compensation committee and, other than stock options granted to new hires, or those made in connection with a promotion, are typically granted as of the beginning of the year.
-The size of these stock option grants vary among our named executive officers based on their positions and annual performance assessments.
+The size of these stock option grants varies among our named executive officers based on their positions and annual performance assessments.
 All stock options granted to our named executive officers have exercise prices equal to the fair market value of our common stock on the date of grant, so that the recipient will not realize any value from his or her options unless our share price increases above the exercise price.
 Accordingly, this portion of our named executive officers' compensation is "at risk" and is directly aligned with stockholder value creation.

-In addition, the stock options granted to our named executive officers typically vest over four years, which we believe provides an incentive to our named executive officers to create value over the long-term and to remain with Esperion.
-In 2016, the compensation committee made stock option grants to Mr. Mayleben and Drs.
+In addition, the stock options granted to our named executive officers typically vest over four years, which we believe provides an incentive to our named executive officers to create value over the long-term and to remain with the Company.
+In 2017, our compensation committee granted stock options to Mr. Mayleben and Drs.
 Lalwani and McGowan, each of which are described below.
-Dr. Newton was not granted any equity awards in 2016.

-In January 2016, the compensation committee granted Mr. Mayleben an option to purchase 30,000 shares of our common stock, Dr. Lalwani an option to purchase 15,000 shares of our common stock, and Dr. McGowan an option to purchase 15,000 shares of our common stock.
-Each of these options are subject to our standard four-year vesting schedule
+In January 2017, our compensation committee granted Mr. Mayleben an option to purchase 140,000 shares of our common stock, Dr. Lalwani an option to purchase 55,000 shares of our common stock and Dr. McGowan an option to purchase 50,000 shares of our common stock.
+Each of these options is subject to our standard four-year vesting schedule